Jean-OIKONOMOU/gridsome_Blog/README.md

 2. `cd my-gridsome-site` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

+# BE CAREFUL -> tailwindCSS changed the way it interacts with Gridsome.
+Also, Yarn has a lot of problems with gridsome, it's better to use NPM for everything.